 Rate Lock Advisory

-Friday’s bond market has opened well in negative territory following the release of this morning’s key data.
-Stocks are rallying on the same report, pushing the Dow higher by 549 points and the Nasdaq up 256 points.
-The bond market is currently down 20/32 (4.47%), which should cause an increase in this morning’s mortgage rates of approximately .375 of a discount point if compared to Thursday’s early pricing.
+Monday’s bond market has opened in positive territory despite no relevant data and little in terms of headlines this morning.
+Stocks are calm with the Dow up 12 points and the Nasdaq down 29 points.
+The bond market is currently up 6/32 (4.15%), which should improve this morning’s mortgage rates by approximately .125 - .250 of a discount point if compared to Friday’s early pricing.

 Bonds